Poi-team/poi-api-documentation/source/includes/internal/_introduction.md

 **It can and should ONLY be used by the official Poi Application, our Observer and special partners.**

+- The *staging* URL for calls is `https://api-poi-network.herokuapp.com/v1`.
-The base URL for calls is `https://api.poi.network/v1`.
+- The *production* URL for calls is `https://api.poi.network/v1`.